Golf-Drill-Challenge-App/Golf-App/README.md

 ### Prebuild Instructions for Android (Production Mode)

-Presumably compatible with both MacOS and Windows PC for building the project in Android Studio.
+Compatible with both MacOS and Windows PC for building the project in Android Studio.

 - `yarn prebuild`
 - `yarn android`